SiShenShi3211/SiShenShi3211/README.md

-- 👋 Hi, I’m @SiShenShi3211, Im currently in highschool and learning computer science.
-I am always looking for experience in any computer science field!
+- 👋 Hi, I’m @SiShenShi3211.
+I am an undergraduate majoring in CS.
-- 👀 I’m interested in 3D modeling, Chinese, Website development, Game development,
-- 🌱 I’m currently learning fullstack development
+- 👀 I do ethical hacking, you'll likely see me work on bug bounties or CTFs.
-- 💞️ I’m looking to collaborate on games (Unity Engine) or website development
+- 💞️ Looking to collab on AI or cybersec related projects
 - 📫 How to reach me Email: william.jamesstobaugh@gmail.com